Advantages of contact lenses for sports

 Which contact lenses are best for sport?

-As part of your in-store contact lens assessment your optician will ask you a variety of questions to determine the best type of contact lenses for you and the sports you enjoy.
+As part of your free in-store contact lens assessment your optician will ask you a variety of questions to determine the best type of contact lenses for you and the sports you enjoy.
 You need to consider: the environment, length of games, body contact, and extreme eye movements.
 Soft lenses are likely to be the most suitable as they’re safer for contact sport as they are unlikely to be dislodged and can handle rapid eye movements.